 Yeast overgrowth can occur, especially in females (vaginal infections).
 Gynecologists recommend Nizoral, Diflucan, Mycelex, or anti-yeast creams.
 Metronidazole [Flagyl, Prostat] has been used to prevent fungal or parasite overgrowth or other antifungals [Nystatin, Amphotericin B, Fluconazole, Diflucan] have been administered for fungal infections that can occur while on antibiotics.
 Herbals that have proved effective are: Pau d' arco, 7 capsules/2X/day, grapefruit seed extract, oregano complex, garlic extract, Mycopril (a fatty acid from coconut), and Artemesia, a Chinese herb that is often used to treat malaria.
+Innovite (www.inno-vite.com) has a yeast buster kit that contains 3 components: psylium, caproil and bentonite that can be mixed into a drink that treats and removes intestinal fungus while absorbing toxins.
 Some patients have as their principal problem systemic fungal infections that can be seen using dark field microscopy of blood smears.
 For superficial fungal infections, such as fungal nail, a topical mixture of Laminsil in 17% DMSO 2X/day is effective.
-As mentioned above, L. acidophillus mixtures (>3 billion live organisms) are used to restore gut flora.
+As mentioned above, L. acidophillus mixtures (>15 billion live organisms per dose) are used to restore gut flora.
 Bacterial overgrowth can also occur, for example, in between cycles of antibiotics or after antibiotics/antivirals have been stopped.
 This can be controlled with 2-wk courses of Augmentin (3 X 500 mg/day) in between cycles or concurrent with other antibiotics.
 Nutraceutical approaches to controlling yeast infections include: Pau d' arco, grapefruit extract, olive leaf, caprylic acid, garlic extract and oregano oil.